-I’m a strong advocate of quoting within the marine industry, for more on that subject see quoting, and for the most part loathe time and material billing, it nearly always leads to dissatisfaction on the part of boat owners, and thus, I must practice what I preach.
+I’m a strong advocate of quoting within the marine industry, for more on that subject see quoting, and for the most part eschew time and material billing, it nearly always leads to dissatisfaction on the part of boat owners, and thus, I must practice what I preach.
 Just as with boatyards, and the industry as a whole, billing by the hour can lead to constantly escalating costs, as what may at first appear to be a small issue or project grows in magnitude; and inefficiency is rewarded, the slower one works, the more you pay.
-I provide my clients with a project fee and they know that is, and what it will cost in advance, before making a decision to proceed.
+I provide my clients with a project fee, and they know what that is before making a decision to proceed.

-I have been employed in the marine industry, conducting vessel inspections and providing consulting services for over three decades, I’m typically able to anticipate the effort required based on the size and complexity of the project.
+I have been employed in the marine industry, as a marine mechanic and electrician, boat yard and boat building shop manager, I have authored over 1,000 technical articles, as well as conducting vessel inspections and providing consulting services for over three decades, I’m typically able to anticipate the effort required based on the size and complexity of the project.
 Above all else, I don’t want to place my clients in the position where they don’t know the total cost of my services for a specific project.
 If you read the boat buyer, owner, and industry testimonials on this website, you will see that my clients believe my services are well worth the fees I charge.

 Finally, charging by the hour implies that there is a connection between the value of the information I provide, and the time it takes me to provide it, which is incongruous with the time it’s taken to accrue the knowledge.
 I may offer advice or guidance that saves a client tens of thousands of dollars, or prevents him or her from purchasing the wrong vessel, or selecting the wrong boat builder, or making a dangerous technical or repair error.
 That answer may take mere minutes to share, however, it’s based on a professional lifetime of experience, and thus there would be no reasonable way to charge for this by the hour.